-In recent years, bipolar disorder diagnoses have become more common, particularly in adolescents and young adults.
-While the National Institute of Mental Health has been hesitant to attribute the rise to any one factor, they do point out that we can interpret the rise in a number of potential ways.
-Specifically, NIMH states that the increase in diagnoses may not actually indicate a rise in prevalence or incidence, epidemiological terms that refer to the number of people who suffer from bipolar disorder now and the number of new cases that occur annually.
+In recent years, bipolar diagnoses in young people have become more common.
+While the National Institute of Mental Health has been hesitant to attribute the rise to any one factor, they point out that the surge can be interpreted in several ways.
+Specifically, NIMH states that the increase in diagnoses may not indicate a rise in prevalence or incidence—epidemiological terms that refer to the number of people who have bipolar disorder now and the number of new cases that occur annually.

 Increased Awareness of Mental Health Problems